Spiritual Fasting – Unveiling the Religious Perspective

 2. Religious Context

 From Hinduism to Islam, fasting plays a crucial role in many religions.
-It is a way of purifying oneself, a way to build discipline, and strengthening one’s faith in God.
+It is a way of purifying oneself, a way to build discipline and strengthening one’s faith in God.
 Fasting can also be considered a form of self-reflection and a means of deepening one’s connection to the divine.
 By exploring the religious context of this practice, we can uncover the myriad benefits of spiritual fasting.

 For centuries, the power of fasting has been celebrated in various religious contexts, from Catholic Lent to Ramadan.
-But the practice of abstention from food and drink for spiritual purposes has also been proven to bring numerous health benefits.
+However, the practice of abstention from food and drink for spiritual purposes has also been proven to bring numerous health benefits.
 Not only does fasting help promote weight loss and reduce inflammation, but it can also improve mental clarity, energy levels, and focus.

 While its most powerful effects may be spiritual in nature, it’s important to recognize the physical benefits of fasting that make it a viable wellness practice.
 ‘Power fasting’ can be a powerful tool in one’s journey toward spiritual awakening.